GiuseppeTumminello/PolandSalaryCalculator/README.md

 * Yearly net amount
 * Net amount

-The application will also ask if you would like to participate in the statistics.
+The application will also ask if the user would like to participate in the statistics.
 If the user types "no", the application will terminate.
 Instead, if the user types "yes", it will be promted to choose one of the following job fields:

 * It
 * Finance